llopez/sektor/README.md

 Sektor is a ruby library, sektor helps you to seek and download your favorite music

-You can filter by several fields: bitrate, size, time...

 ## Installation

 Add this line to your application's Gemfile: